You have so many choices for free writing software

-Do sometimes get into a tangle when editing different versions of a text.
+Do you sometimes get into a tangle when editing different versions of a text?

 Well, with DiffChecker it is easy to compare two versions of a text and find the differences between them.

-It is a free to use browser app, but if you want to save your revisions (Diffs), you will need to create an account to log in.
+It is a totally free browser app, but if you want to save your revisions (Diffs), you will need to create an account to log in.

-The Most Dangerous Writing App is a fun little writing tool with a nasty side.
+The Most Dangerous Writing App is a fun little writing tool with a mean side to it.